 Cassandra bulk loader (sstableloader)

-The Cassandra bulk loader, also called sstableloader tool, provides the ability to bulk load external data into a cluster, load existing SSTables into another cluster with a different number nodes or replication strategy, and restore snapshots.
+The Cassandra bulk loader, also called the sstableloader tool, provides the ability to bulk load external data into a cluster, load existing SSTables into another cluster with a different number of nodes or replication strategy, and restore snapshots.

 The sstableloader tool streams a set of SSTable data files to a live cluster.
 It does not simply copy the set of SSTables to every node, but transfers the relevant part of the data to each node, conforming to the replication strategy of the cluster.
 The table into which the data is loaded does not need to be empty.

 Because sstableloader uses Cassandra gossip, make sure of the following:

-- The cassandra.yaml configuration file is in the classpath and set to communicate with the cluster.
+- The cassandra.yaml configuration file is in the classpath and properly configured.

 - At least one node in the cluster is configured as seed.

 - In the cassandra.yaml file, the following properties are properly configured for the cluster that you are importing into:

 Before loading the data, you must define the schema of the tables with CQL or Thrift.

 To get the best throughput from SSTable loading, you can use multiple instances of sstableloader to stream across multiple machines.
 No hard limit exists on the number of SSTables that sstablerloader can run at the same time, so you can add additional loaders until you see no further improvement.

 If you use sstableloader on the same machine as the Cassandra node, you can't use the same network interface as the Cassandra node.
 However, you can use the JMXfrom that node.
 This method takes the absolute path to the directory where the SSTables are located, and loads them just as sstableloader does.
 However, because the node is both source and destination for the streaming, it increases the load on that node.
 This means that you should load data from machines that are not Cassandra nodes when loading into a live cluster.